A community-made oasis brings hope to a Tulsa food desert

 Oklahoma has some of the country’s highest numbers of food-insecure households, and local organizations saw a steep increase in hunger during the pandemic.
 But supporters of Oasis Fresh Market see it assisting residents with needs beyond food, as well as providing an outlet for middle and upper income residents to spend their money in their local community.

-The market, a $7 million project funded with public and private capital, launched jointly with a nonprofit arm that holds community events designed to link residents with services and information on topics like healthy living and home ownership.
-The effort shows how community members are taking the lead on finding solutions to long-standing disparities, ranging from access to fresh food to lower life expectancy rates than neighboring sections of Tulsa.
+The market, a $7 million project funded with public and private capital, launched jointly with a nonprofit arm that holds community events designed to link residents with services and information on topics like healthy living and homeownership.
+The effort shows how community members are taking the lead on finding solutions to long-standing disparities, ranging from access to fresh food to lower life expectancy rates than in neighboring sections of Tulsa.

 “Our motto is, ‘More than just groceries, equipping you for life,’” says Mr. Johnson.
 “As a business, you have to stay profitable, but the metrics that matter most to me are, what is the community saying about the store?
 How many lives are we changing with our nonprofit and grocery?”